sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

 ![dash_dpapp_arch](images/dash-bmv2-data-plane-app-arch.drawio.svg)

-Referring to the above figure, data-plane app overall is a multi-thread vpp application, running in a standalone container.
+Referring to the above figure, data-plane app overall is a multi-thread application based on vpp, running in a standalone container.
 It includes these components:

-- vpp master, it runs dashsai server to receive dashsai requests (dash object CRUD) via northbound RPC channel and then invoke DASH SAI APIs to handle them.
-The server also processes flow creation/deletion notification from vpp workers.
+- master thread, it runs dashsai server to receive dashsai requests (dash object CRUD) via northbound RPC channel and then invoke DASH SAI APIs to handle them.
+The server also processes flow creation/deletion notification from workers.
-- vpp workers, they serve as an exception path of packet processing, running on multi-cpus.
+- worker threads, they serve as an exception (slow) path of packet processing, running on multiple CPUs.
 It creates a flow in local flow table and notifies dashsai server to offload it to BMv2 flow table.
 The packet is temporarily queued.
-After workers know the success of flow offloading to BMv2, they dequeue the packet and send it back to P4 pipeline via VPP port.
+After workers know the success of flow offloading to BMv2, they dequeue the packet and send it back to P4 pipeline via DPAPP port.
 The workers also do flow age-out task with proper scheduling.
 - flow table, is a local cache of BMv2 flow table.
 - DASH SAI, is a unique interface for DASH object CRUD of DASH pipeline, implemented by DASH BMv2.
-- VPP port, is a veth interface and connects to BMv2 via veth pair.
+- DPAPP port, is a veth interface and connects to BMv2 via veth pair.
 It serves as datapath channel to receive/send all packets between date-plane app and BMv2.
-Generally the port supports multi RSS queues, each queue binds to one vpp worker.
+Generally the port supports multi RSS queues, each queue binds to one worker thread.

-**Note:** For simplicity and concept verification, vpp workers may directly call DASH SAI to offload flow to BMv2.
-The concern is that DASH SAI blocking API can block packet processing of vpp workers.
+**Note:** For simplicity and concept verification, worker threads may directly call DASH SAI to offload flow to BMv2.
+The concern is that DASH SAI blocking API can block packet processing of workers.

 ## 6. Detailed design